-c) During any race, the engine may only be started with the starter except on the grid or after a Stop-Go penalty where the use of an external starting device is allowed.
+- c) During any race, the engine may only be started with the starter except on the grid or after a Stop-Go penalty where the use of an external starting device is allowed.
 The car must leave its position in the pit lane with no external intervention.
-Any car reported to have received assistance to start will be given a Stop-Go penalty during which the car must be started by the Driver alone.

-33.12.
-Drivers taking part in practice (including the warm up if any) and the race must always wear the clothes, underwear, helmets, and frontal head restraint (FHR) specified in Appendix L to the FIA International Sporting Code, NCR K.9.1.5, K.10.3.1(c), K.10.4, K.14.3, Q.12.1.1 and Article 26.7 above.

-33.13 A Driver coming into the pits must not unfasten the safety harness or racing net until the car is completely stopped in front of the pit garage.
+Any car reported to have received assistance to start will be given a Stop-Go penalty during which the car must be started by the Driver alone. - 33.12.
+Drivers taking part in any on-track session during any Event (paid testing, free practice, prequalifying, qualifying, warm-up and race(s)) must always wear the clothes, underwear, helmets, and frontal head restraint (FHR) specified in Appendix L to the FIA International Sporting Code, NCR Ch.9 Art.3, NCR Ch.9 Art.10, NCR Ch.9 Art.12, NCR Ch.12 App.12 Art.3 and Article 26.7 above. - 33.13 A Driver coming into the pits must not unfasten the safety harness or racing net until the car is completely stopped in front of the pit garage.
 After a pit stop, the car must only start moving after the Driver's safety harness and racing net have been fastened.
 It is the Car Controller's responsibility to ensure that a Driver is properly buckled in before the car leaves its working area to enter the track.